markmoxon/elite-source-code-library/versions/cassette/README.md

 It turns out that the BASIC source files in the [cassette sources disc image](http://www.elitehomepage.org/archive/a/a4080602.zip) are not identical to the [cassette sources as text files](http://www.elitehomepage.org/archive/a/a4080610.zip), hence the two different releases.

-By default the build process builds the source disc release, but you can build the other release as follows.
+By default the build process builds the source disc release, but you can build a specified release using the `release=` build parameter.

+### Building the source disc release

+You can add `release=source-disc` to produce the `elite-cassette-from-source-disc.ssd.ssd` file containing the source disc release, though that's the default value so it isn't necessary.

 ### Building the text sources release